-Currently, the effectiveness of local stormwater management varies widely with many municipalities lacking the financial resources, staff or expertise to fully meet the MS4 Phase II requirements (see discussion of local capacity in section x).
-State bond funds (2004 and 2012) have been and will be used to distribute state grants to enhance local capacity to implement stormwater management through equipment purchases, support for illicit detection work, and construction of BMPs.
+Currently, the effectiveness of local stormwater management varies widely with many municipalities lacking the financial resources, staff or expertise to fully meet the MS4 Phase II requirements State bond funds have been used to distribute state grants to enhance local capacity to implement stormwater management through equipment purchases, support for illicit detection work, and construction of BMPs.
 Additional local needs include improved guidance on BMPs, training and technical assistance related to Phase II, and continued financial assistance to build and implement local stormwater programs.
 RIDEM is working with partners, including RIDOT, URI, and others, to expand technical assistance as resources allow.